-In recent years the 3D nucleon structure attracted a lot os interest in experimental and theoretical communities, see Ref.~\cite{Boussarie:2023izj} for the review.
+In recent years, the 3D nucleon structure has attracted a lot of interest in the experimental and theoretical communities; see Ref.~\cite{Boussarie:2023izj} for a review.
 The SIDIS cross section is proportional to the convolution of the leptonic and hadronic tensors.
-In pioneering works by Mulders and Tangerman~\cite{Mulders:1995dh} and Kotzinian~\cite{Kotzinian:1994dv}, the leading power and next-to-leading power $\sim 1/Q$, were calculated for the hadronic tensor that allowed to give clear interpretation of the experimental data and led to a successful phenomenological studies of both polarized and unpolarized SIDIS.
-This pioneering works were followed by a thorough investigation~\cite{Collins:2011zzd} of the factorization theorems that led to a good understanding of the scale dependence of TMDs.
-Recently phenomenology of TMDs is performed with TMD evolution~\cite{Collins:2011zzd}.
-We refer the reader to Chapter 10 of TMD handbook~\cite{Boussarie:2023izj} for further introduction to the sub-leading contributions in SIDIS and Drell-Yan.
+In pioneering works by Mulders and Tangerman~\cite{Mulders:1995dh} and Kotzinian~\cite{Kotzinian:1994dv}, the leading power and next-to-leading power $\sim 1/Q$ were calculated for the hadronic tensor, which allowed a clear interpretation of the experimental data and led to successful phenomenological studies of both polarized and unpolarized SIDIS.
+These pioneering works were followed by a thorough investigation~\cite{Collins:2011zzd} of the factorization theorems that led to a good understanding of the scale dependence of TMDs.
+Recently, phenomenology of TMDs has been performed with TMD evolution~\cite{Collins:2011zzd}.
+We refer the reader to Chapter 10 of the TMD handbook~\cite{Boussarie:2023izj} for further introduction to the sub-leading contributions in SIDIS and Drell–Yan.